 Marotta Controls was founded in 1943 as The Marotta Engineering Company.
 Early manufacturing sub-contracts for prime contractors such as General Electric Corporation and RCA enabled Marotta Controls to gain experience in what was to become a particular area of expertise – precision valves and machined components for the rocket and guided missile industry.

 Marked the start of Marotta’s adventure in the design, development and manufacture of valves and systems for critical performance, environment, envelope, size, weight and power constraints for the fledgling rocket industry.
-Marotta’s controls helped power the X-15 and the Bell X-1.
+Marotta’s controls helped power the X-15 and the Bell X-1, which was flown by Chuck Yeager when he broke the sound barrier in 1947.

 In the early 1950s, Marotta offered its first high-pressure liquid and gas solenoid valves.
 In the mid 50s, Marotta developed the balanced poppet valve concept and the 6000 psi solenoid valve.
 In the late 50s Marotta extended its pressure regulating products to include electrical and remote control applications.